pulumi/pulumi-hugo/themes/default/content/blog/slack-integration/index.md

 Before today Pulumi customers used Pulumi Cloud Webhooks to set up generic JSON webhooks.
 When events occur, we send a HTTP POST request to any registered listeners.
 Webhooks can then be used to send notifications to an app (like Slack), start running automated tests, or even to update another stack!
 We have now built support for Slack-formatted webhooks, which allow you to quickly enable notifications about your Pulumi stacks and organizations into your Slack workspace by simply providing a [Slack incoming webhook URL](https://api.slack.com/messaging/webhooks).

-You can either create your own Slack app (or use an existing one you may already have installed in your workspace) or you can use the below link to quickly get started with a pre-defined Slack app manifest.
+You can either create your own Slack app (or use an existing one you may already have installed in your workspace) or you can use the link below to quickly get started with a predefined Slack app manifest.

 [Create a Slack app from manifest](https://api.slack.com/apps?new_app=1&manifest_yaml=display_information%3A%0A%20%20name%3A%20pulumi-slack-notifications%0A%20%20description%3A%20Funnel%20Pulumi%20webhooks%20to%20Slack%0A%20%20background_color%3A%20%22%238a3391%22%0Afeatures%3A%0A%20%20bot_user%3A%0A%20%20%20%20display_name%3A%20pulumi-slack-notifications%0A%20%20%20%20always_online%3A%20false%0Aoauth_config%3A%0A%20%20scopes%3A%0A%20%20%20%20bot%3A%0A%20%20%20%20%20%20-%20incoming-webhook%0Asettings%3A%0A%20%20org_deploy_enabled%3A%20false%0A%20%20socket_mode_enabled%3A%20false%0A%20%20token_rotation_enabled%3A%20false)